-So many dreams that come from the heart of God die early because we presume too much and take whatever we think He said and try to replicate something we’ve seen before.
+So many dreams that God plants in our hearts die early because we presume too much and change whatever we think He said to try to replicate something we’ve seen before.

-Maybe the Holy Spirit prompts us to start preaching outdoors and we immediately expect to become Philip the evangelist, walking in cities and turning them upside down with gospel.
-When people don’t come out confessing their sins and burning their incantation books we think this must not be for me and stand behind a pulpit instead.
+Maybe the Holy Spirit prompts us to start preaching outdoors and we immediately expect to become Philip the evangelist, walking into cities and turning them upside down with the gospel and powerful signs and wonders.
+When people don’t come out confessing their sins and burning their incantation books we think this must not be for me and maybe stand behind a pulpit instead.

 Maybe God stirs our hearts to work with orphans and we immediately set about becoming Heidi Baker and having an international ministry caring for thousands of orphaned children.
-The trouble is we get more into ideas about building the ministry than working with the nearest orphans we can find and loving them.
-Maybe we get overwhelmed by the idea of running an organisation when God never said any of that.
+We get more into ideas about building the ministry than working with the nearest orphans we can find and loving them.
+Maybe we get discouraged and overwhelmed by the idea of running an organisation when God never actually told us to do any of that.

-Too often we fail to be faithful because we’re trying to be famous.
+Too often we fail to be faithful because really, deep down, we’re trying to be famous.

 We end up seeing moments with God as transitory and miss out on the intended glory.